ARM-software/arm-trusted-firmware/docs/user-guide.md

 ### Configuring the GICv2 memory map

 The Base FVP models support GICv2 with the default model parameters at the following addresses.
+The Foundation FVP also supports these addresses when configured for GICv3 in GICv2 emulation mode.

     GICv2 Distributor Interface     0x2f000000
     GICv2 CPU Interface             0x2c000000
     GICv2 Virtual CPU Interface     0x2c010000
     GICv2 Hypervisor Interface      0x2c02f000

-The models can be configured to support GICv2 at addresses corresponding to the legacy (Versatile Express) memory map as follows.
+The Base FVP models can be configured to support GICv2 at addresses corresponding to the legacy (Versatile Express) memory map as follows.
+These are the default addresses when using the Foundation FVP in GICv2 mode.

     GICv2 Distributor Interface     0x2c001000
     GICv2 CPU Interface             0x2c002000